Updated: Jan 5

-But this is an absolute must if you’re involved in crypto, especially with those private keys and apps that are available on mobile devices only and not on PC.
+But this is an absolute must if you’re involved in crypto, especially with those private keys and apps available on mobile devices only and not on PC.

-My personal recommendation is writing down your passwords with at least 3 notebooks, divided into sections by alphabetical order, cause you can never be too careful with random situations that could happen to you in the future and I didn't think that far ahead when I started on mine.
+You can never be too careful with random situations that could happen to you in the future, and I didn't think that far ahead when I started on mine.

 5. Do [NOT] Download So Many Apps and/or Use High Energy Consuming Apps on Your Phone

-If you like the idea of downloading a lot of apps on your phone, I highly recommend it if you want to increase your chances of your phone getting bricked faster, especially with Android.
+If you like the idea of downloading a lot of apps on your phone, I highly recommend it if you want to brick your phone faster, especially with Android.

 In my case, I’ve had to factory reset my Amazon Fire Tablet twice, nearly had to factory reset an Android phone, and buy a new iPhone (due to it draining my battery and overheating as a result).

-Well it depends on the sizes of those apps, how much space your mobile device contains, and how much it uses up the battery within a certain period of time.
+Well, it depends on the sizes of those apps, how much space your mobile device contains, and how much it uses up the battery within a certain period.

-If the size of these apps are small but you download a lot of them which don't take up a lot of space, you may likely brick your Android (in my case, my Amazon Fire Tablet twice).
+If the size of these apps is small, but you download a lot of them which don't take up a lot of space, you may likely brick your Android (in my case, my Amazon Fire Tablet twice).

-If the size of these apps are small but you download a lot of them which take up almost all of your phone's space, you're much more likely to brick your Android.
+If the size of these apps is small, but you download a lot of them, which takes up almost all of your phone's space, you're much more likely to brick your Android.

-If the size of these apps are large and take up a lot of space from your phone, you may or may not be likely to brick your Android depending on what app it is.
+If the size of these apps is large and takes up a lot of space from your phone, you may or may not be likely to brick your Android, depending on what app it is.

-If the app consumes a lot of of your phone's battery in a short period of time, you're more likely going for a hardware brick regardless of whether it is an iPhone or Android due to it overheating.
+If the app consumes a lot of your phone's battery in a short time, you're more likely going for a hardware brick, regardless of whether it is an iPhone or Android due to it overheating.

-So my personal recommendation for this is to install only apps you find necessary to use.
+So my recommendation for this is to install only apps you find necessary to use.

 If you install apps and don’t use them at all, I can likely assure you that those apps will haunt you in the future if your phone is an Android and you use it regularly.

-If your phone is an iPhone, just make sure that to close down apps (the exception is your browser) when you're done using it just in case and check to see which apps you don't need to run in the background.
+If your phone is an iPhone, make sure to close down apps (the exception is your browser) when you're done using it, just in case, and check to see which apps you don't need to run in the background.

 Bonus: Physically Cleaning Your Phone At Least Every Month at Minimum